ZengruiHan/ZengruiHan.github.io/_pages/music.md

 <details>
   <summary>End of Movement VI and Exposition of Movement VII of Beethoven String Quartet No.14, Op.131 </summary>
   <video src="https://zengruihan.github.io/media/Beethoven Op.131 Movement 6 & 7.mp4" controls width="500"></video>

+  Fun fact: the main theme from the finale was once used as the opening music for some [IHES lecture recordings](https://www.youtube.com/watch?v=YQzltmJ0hN8&t=32s).
 </details>

 See [here](https://zengruihan.github.io/attribution) for attributions.